Editor Note: Gov. Ned Lamont has confirmed that legal sports betting will commence online Oct. 7, 2021. Read the article.

 Editor Note: The state has passed a legalization law as of June 2021, but a federal permission is still required.
 Read the article.

-Legal sports betting is coming to all the states around Connecticut but so far State-versus Tribes disagreements have prevented meaningful progress.
+Legal sports betting came to all the states around Connecticut and now it will finally within the state after State-versus Tribes disagreements prevented meaningful progress in the past year.

 The Mashantucket Pequot and Mohegan tribes of Connecticut assert exclusivity in all forms of gambling based on a 1990s compact with the state.
 They say sports betting would have been included in that compact, if not for the federal prohibition in place at the time.